-"There's a huge number of people Both studies appear in February's who don't just receive one scan," says Fred Mettler of the University of New Mexico, noting that CT scans are used for diagnosis and to plan and evaluate treatment.
+"There's a huge number of people who don't just receive one scan," says Fred Mettler of the University of New Mexico, noting that CT scans are used enough for cancers to develop. for diagnosis and to plan and evaluate treatment.
 "The breast dose from a CT scan of the chest is somewhere between 10 and 20 mammograms.
-You'd want to think long and hard about giving your young daughter 10 to 20 mam-
+You'd want to think long and hard about giving your young daughter 10 to 20 mammograms unless she really needs it."

-Mettler recently published a study showing that 11% of the CT scans at his
+Mettler recently published a study showing that 11% of the CT scans at his Doctors use CT scans on children to center are done in children under 15.